Valproic Acid use while Breastfeeding

 Summary of Use during Lactation

 Because of the low levels of valproic acid in breastmilk and infant serum, no definite adverse reactions to valproic acid during breastfeeding have been reported.
 Theoretically, breastfed infants are at risk for valproic acid-induced hepatotoxicity, so infants should be monitored for jaundice and other signs of liver damage during maternal therapy.
 A questionable case of thrombocytopenia has been reported, so monitor the infant for unusual bruising or bleeding.
 One author recommends monitoring infant serum valproate levels, platelets and liver enzymes during therapy.
-Breastfeeding during valproate monotherapy does not appear to adversely affect infant growth or development.
+Breastfeeding during valproate monotherapy does not appear to adversely affect infant growth or development, and breastfed infants had slightly higher IQs and enhanced verbal abilities than nonbreastfed infants at 6 years of age in one study.
 Combination therapy with sedating anticonvulsants or psychotropics may result in infant sedation or withdrawal reactions.

 In published reports of anticonvulsant use during breastfeeding, most women were taking a combination of anticonvulsants.
 Some other anticonvulsants (e.g., phenytoin, carbamazepine) stimulate the metabolism of other drugs including anticonvulsants, whereas others (e.g., valproic acid) inhibit the metabolism of other drugs.
 Therefore, the relationship of the maternal dosage to the concentration in breastmilk can be quite variable, making calculation of the weight-adjusted percentage of maternal dosage less meaningful than for other drugs in this database.